colindean/talks/make_python_devex/presentation.md

 and more where to look for executables.
 Some of it can be automated but such often frustrates those manage their dotfiles carefully, including myself.

+We've seen some troubleshooting complexity for folks with old setups.
+We don't want to mess up working setups, so we move more and more toward a stricter environment setup as time goes on.
+That is, we're more opinionated on where something gets installed so we can easily reference from our shiny setup while minimizing the work that a developer needs to do for one time setup, e.g. putting things into their shell configuration files.

 :::